Colbae/SoSy-assignement-part-1/README.md

-### Calculate the logical coupling for each file pair in the repository.
-Visualize the 10 most coupled file pairs using a visualization of your choice that effectively conveys the coupling relationships.
-Select one of these 10 most coupled file pairs and comment on their relationship.
+### Calculate the logical coupling for each file pair in the repository and visualize the top 10 most strongly coupled file pairs.

 **Visualization of top 10 coupled pairs:**

 ![top 10 coupled pairs](TASK3_logical_coupling.png)

+### Select a pair of the top 10 most strongly coupled file pairs and analyze why they are coupled.

 **Analysis of clustered files:**
 - *src/transformers/models/auto/tokenization_auto.py*